© Crown copyright 2018

 Fees are usually paid online following the instructions provided.
 If online payments are not mandatory, the Visa Application Centre website will advise what methods of payment can be used.

 Fees for entry clearance and related services are set in UK legislation in UK pounds (GBP).
-Changes to the Fees are approved by the UK Parliament.
-Fees can be paid in Locally Acceptable Currency, which is determined by the country where the applicant will provide biometrics.
-The exchange rate is determined by the UK Consular Rate of Exchange mechanism and may be subject to change.
+Changes to the fees are approved by the UK Parliament.
+The exchange rate is determined by the Home Office Exchange Rate Policy which may be subject to change.

 4. ECB6.4 Are there any other charges?